genterist/openMRS-Security/1-OWASP-Assesment/report.md

 Test password: Admin123

 ### * Test steps
-1. Go to http://localhost:8081/openmrs-standalone/login.htm .
+1. Go to `http://localhost:8081/openmrs-standalone/login.htm` .
 Log in as admin and register two patients named “Frank” and “Fred”
 2. Back to home page.
 3. Click on "search patient" and right click "Frank" to view the source code.
 4. Redo step 2-3 and search "Fred".
-5. Check whether the source code remember admin’s behavior by searching "Frank".
+5. Check whether the source code remember admin's behavior by searching "Frank".

 ### * Expected results
 There should be no information about Frank.

 ### * Actual results
 When we check the source code of webpage for patient Fred, the visit patient history part of code showed information of Frank, which is kind of sensitive exposure.

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A6_002.PNG)